GIVE US A CALL 705.739.4090

 Mediation does have its downsides.
 Particularly in family law, but elsewhere as well, power imbalances may result in a process that may be neither fair nor equitable.
 Then there is the mediator’s own (often unconscious) agenda to get cases settled, keep up a batting average, or the desire to get more mediation assignments.
 That can result in the mediator pushing harder on the party or the lawyer that is easier to push.
 Mediation can be time-consuming, and it is not inexpensive.
 But compare that to the cost of a trial.

-– Morris Cooper, Mediator and Arbitrator
+Morris Cooper, Mediator & Arbitrator

 We work hard to redefine the dispute resolution process and transform the way people perceive and approach conflicts